Documentation

 • f 3 is called.

-Message-passing calls do not lock the browser, returning immediately on the client.
+Message-passing calls do not block the browser, returning immediately on the client.
 If an RPC function has the return type of unit, calls to this function are message-passing calls.

 [<Remote>]